HangX-Ma/dummy-menu/README.md

 ```
 </div>

-The key structure of this dummy menu is the class `MenuItem` and `LVAnim`.
-All animation property update and render operations are all based on them. `Menu` manages `MenuSelector`, `MenuScope` and `MenuContainer`.
-These three managed class have their unique function:
+The key structure of this dummy menu is the class `MenuItem` and `LVAnim`, which are the base of animation property update and render operations. `Menu` manages `MenuSelector`, `MenuScope` and `MenuContainer`.
+The three managed class have their unique role:

 - `MenuSelector`: Point to the current selected menu item.
 It has four animation path callback functions, `x`, `y`, `width`, `height`.
-So that it supports smooth movement between different menu items, action animation of **press** or **release** and further extendable features.
+So that it supports smooth movement between different menu items, action animation of **press** or **release**, and further extendable features.

 - `MenuScope`: This class inherits from `MenuSelector`.
-It imitates what `MenuSelector` does but monitors the current menu range.
-If current selected item is out of bound. `MenuScope` will modify the displayed menu items to maintains the number of items in the monitored area.
+It imitates what `MenuSelector` does but also monitors the current menu area.
+If current selected item is out of bound, `MenuScope` will modify the displayed menu items to maintains the fixed number of items in the monitored area.

-- `MenuContainer`: Both classes mentioned above owns the same `MenuContainer` because we store the same `MenuContainer`'s pointer in private field.
-All the animation values update also depending on the `MenuItem` managed by `MenuContainer`.
+- `MenuContainer`: Both classes mentioned above owns the same `MenuContainer` because we store the same `MenuContainer`'s pointer in their private field.
+Animation value update also depends on the `MenuItem` that managed by `MenuContainer`.
 Therefore, functions `updateAnimValue` and `doRender` in fact ask you to give them the info of selected menu item, such as `Size(width, height)`, `Position(x, y)`, `selection changed(or not)` and etc.
+> `LVAnim` actually copy the main structure and content of `lvgl`.
+If you want to learn more about it, look at [lv_anim.h](https://github.com/lvgl/lvgl/blob/master/src/misc/lv_anim.h) and [lv_anim.c](https://github.com/lvgl/lvgl/blob/master/src/misc/lv_anim.c).
+I also recommend you take a glance of [easings.net](https://easings.net/).

 ## License